damc/football/README.md

 ## Usage

 Before you run the program, you have to have a subscription on Sportmonks.com and API token so that the program can connect to Sportmonks API.
 You have to have Python3 installed as well.

-To install, run ``install.sh``.
-It will ask you for API token to Sportkmonks API and install the required packages.

 To run the program, execute (from the project root folder):